-Dr. Hurst, which scientific method works best?
+Dr. Hurst, which junk science method works best?

-Let's go back to the (maybe) valid criticism of the state "experts" at trial, that imagination, opinion based upon fantasy/bad science and faulty judgement were their calling cards.
+Let's go back to the criticism of the state "experts" at trial, that imagination, opinion based upon fantasy/bad science and faulty judgement were their calling cards.
 You know "more likely than not" "most likely".
 Not science.

-The state arson "experts" agreed that the fire was not caused by the space heater or the electrical wiring.
+The state arson experts agreed that the fire was not caused by either the space heater or the electrical wiring.

-There are, currently, 3 forensic reviews, highly critical of the courtroom testimony, The reviews are Hurst, Innocent Project and Beyler.
+There are 3 forensic reviews, highly critical of the courtroom testimony, The reviews are Hurst, Innocent Project and Beyler.
 Briefly, they say, that the trial testimony was false, that arson could not have been detected, based upon the flawed knowledge of the trial's fire "experts" and that flashover may have caused the arson evidence, if any, to become indistinguishable from a non arson fire.

 Fogg: "A lot of this stuff (in Beyler’s report) is misspoken or misinterpreted,” Fogg said.
 “We eliminated all accidental causes.”
 "Beyler acknowledges that one sample did have accelerant in it, but said it was unidentified, a claim Fogg disputes.""Beyler theorized it was a flashover, and said investigators didn’t see the difference between the intense heat of a flashover and an accelerant-driven fire.""Fogg laughed at the notion." " If it had been a flashover, it would have taken out the thin layer of sheetrock on the walls, he argued."
 “That house was box construction,” Fogg said.
 “The only sheetrock that came down was what was hit with water.
 The paper backing wasn’t even scorched.”